-- 222, Article 15) and the creation of the Local Government Correctional Employees Retirement Plan within the Public Employees Retirement Association (Laws 1989, Chapter 222, Article 2).
 The MSRS Arson Investigator Plan provides a larger retirement benefit (2.0 percent benefit accrual rate) at an earlier age (age 55) than the General State Employees Retirement Plan of the Minnesota State Retirement System (MSRS-General), with a 70 percent increase in member contributions and with a 105 percent increase in employer contributions.
-The Local Government Correctional Employees Retirement Plan of the Public Employees Retirement Association (PERA-Correctional) provides a larger retirement benefit (1.9 percent benefit accrual rate) at an earlier age (age 55) than the General Employee Retirement Plan of the Public Employees Retirement Association (PERA-General), with a 23 percent increase in member contributions and with a 70 percent increase in employer contributions. - 2.
-Principle II.B.3.
+The Local Government Correctional Employees Retirement Plan of the Public Employees Retirement Association (PERA-Correctional) plan provides a larger retirement benefit (1.9 percent benefit accrual rate) at an earlier age (age 55) than the General Employee Retirement Plan of the Public Employees Retirement Association (PERA-Correctional) plan provides a larger retirement benefit (1.9 percent benefit accrual rate) at an earlier age (age 55) than the General Employee Retirement Plan of the Public Employees Retirement Association (PERA-General), with a 23 percent increase in member contributions and with a 70 percent increase in employer contributions.
+The voluntary statewide volunteer firefighters' retirement plan advisory board, scheduled to dissolve on August 1, 2009, is intended to draft legislative recommendations for establishing, organizing, and administering a statewide lump sum retirement plan for volunteer firefighters.

+3. Principle II.B.3.
 Consolidation of Public Pension Plans indicates a broad goal of creating a more rational public pension plan structure, given the large number of plans within the State, and suggests that voluntary consolidations of smaller pension plans should be encouraged, with county or regional consolidated plans developed if a statewide plan is deemed to be inappropriate.

-There were three items of 1997-2007 pension legislation that are potentially at variance with the principle to some degree.
+There were three items of 1997-2008 pension legislation that are potentially at variance with the principle to some degree.
 One relates to volunteer firefighter relief association consolidations and two deal with the phase-out of local police and paid firefighter relief associations:

-- 1) In 1999, the Minneapolis Firefighters Relief Association was permitted to continue in existence until it has fewer than 100 retirees rather than phasing out into a municipal trust fund upon having fewer than 100 active members (Laws 1999, Chapter 222, Article 6, Section 2). - 2) In 2000, authority was granted for any two or more volunteer firefighter relief associations to consolidate, building off of the 1996 New Hope-Crystal Volunteer Firefighter Relief Association consolidation legislation (Laws 2000, Chapter 461, Article 16, Section 2). - 3) In 2005, the Minneapolis Police Relief Association was permitted to continue in existence until there are fewer than 2006 total members (active, retired or survivor) rather than fewer than 100 (Laws 2005, First Special Session, Chapter 8, Article 11, Section 9).
+- 1) In 1999, the Minneapolis Firefighters Relief Association was permitted to continue in existence until it has fewer than 100 retirees rather than phasing out into a municipal trust fund upon having fewer than 100 active members (Laws 1999, Ch.
+222, Art.
+6, Sec.
+2). - 2) In 2000, authority was granted for any two or more volunteer firefighter relief associations to consolidate, building off of the 1996 New Hope-Crystal Volunteer Firefighter Relief Association consolidation legislation (Laws 2000, Ch.
+461, Art.
+16, Sec.
+2). - 3) In 2005, the Minneapolis Police Relief Association was permitted to continue in existence until there are fewer than 2006 total members (active, retired or survivor) rather than fewer than 100 (Laws 2005, First Special Session, Ch.
+8, Art.
+11, Sec.
+9).